keithamus/invokers-polyfill/README.md

 > [!NOTE] The above table is an attempt at wide coverage, but ideas are welcome.
 > Please submit a PR if you have one!

-The `InterestEvent` has a default behaviour depending on the element.
+Depending on the target set by `interesttarget`, showing interest or losing interest can trigger additional behaviours alongside the event dispatch.
-Non-trusted events are ignored, but can be useful for implementers.
-Trusted events do the following.
-Note that this list is ordered and higher rules take
+Showing/losing interest on an interesttarget will _always_ dispatch a trusted `InterestEvent`, but in addition the following table represents how interest on specific element types are handled.
+Note that this list is ordered and higher rules take precedence:
-precedence:

 | Interestee Element | Event Type       | Behaviour                            |
 | :----------------- | :--------------- | :----------------------------------- |